lavanya-padala/WorkWise-NodeJs-Assignment/README.md

-# Workwise E-commerce API

-Workwise E-commerce API is a Node.js-based backend application designed to handle user registration, login, product management, and cart functionality for an e-commerce platform.
+Node.js-based backend application designed to handle user registration, login, product management, and cart functionality.
 The API interacts with a PostgreSQL database to perform various CRUD operations.

 ## Features